raynigon/spring-boot/README.md

-# spring-boot-gzip-request-filter
+# Raynigon Spring Boot Libraries
-GZip Request Filter for Spring Boot
+This repository contains some usefull libraries which can enhance your spring boot experience.